 The avalanches couldn’t be seen, but they were certainly felt.
 We heard the first rumble earlier that morning just as the hike to Camp Muir began.
 The strange creaks and rumblings were in mountain tongues—warnings of cracking ice and ancient rocks determined to move.

 They weren’t necessarily grumblings of warning, but ominous enough to make us sentient beings made of squishy flesh perk up and listen.

 Whomp!
-The sounds from far above us sounded eerily similar to the splash of the 155mm shells I used to sling around when I was an Army artillery forward observer.
+The sounds of rocks and snow falling from far above us sounded eerily similar to the splash of the 155mm shells I used to sling around as a U.S. Army artillery forward observer.

 The start of the snowy hike to Camp Muir waited just 20 meters in front of us.
 I wiped my knife and took a deep breath of air at 7,200 feet.

 I was hugging the twists and turns on the narrow road through Rainier National Park on autopilot.
 Having left the hotel before 6 a.m. after a sleepless night of dreams filled with mountainous what-ifs, I was numb.

 Despite the two-hour drive from Yakima, I was determined to get us on the trail by 8 a.m.
 And just as I was wishing that I had invested the precious time to stop for coffee, we rounded a bend and one of the most beautiful-yet-terrifying things came sharply into sight:

 With no other cars around, I reflexively hit the brakes.
 My audible “holy sh*t!” startled a half-asleep Jessica, who opened foggy, sleep-filled eyes to such a fearsome sight.
 She gasped.
 Early morning sunlight made the mountain glow.